 Any student who violates a school rule or competition expectation may be sent home at the earliest possible moment at their own expense, based on the seriousness of the violation.

-Students will be issued a photo identification card that must be worn at all times.
+Students will be issued a photo identification card that should be worn at all times.
 Lost ID cards will be replaced through the Main Office at a replacement cost.

 Injuries and Illness